GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 == Version History ==

+Version 0.9.1 (2009-04-02):

+* Add function to check what permalink type Bbpress use.
+* Add more class option to style the table.

 Version 0.9 (2007-04-25):

 * Add option to display last poster and forum category.
 Props James Zapico.